catherineisonline/shopping-time/README.md

 ## Contact
 If you have any questions or comments about the project, please feel free to reach out to me.
 I would love to hear from you!

+- To do list
+[ ] Fix the bug when opening the product quick cart that opens previous ones all together